What is Slack?

 You’ll find a search field in the upper-right corner of Slack — it’s there any time you need it.
 Simply type a word or phrase in the search box to start looking.
 You can even use a number of modifiers to help you narrow your results.

 Notifications are Slack’s way of telling you about items that need your attention.
 You can choose to receive notifications on your desktop, your mobile device, or by email.
 Notifications can even be customized by channel, so you can prioritize where your attention goes.

 No introductory course is complete without a little homework!
-Check out the Slack glossary to learn more about some important Slack terms.
+View our Getting Started category to learn more about using Slack.